lorkanoo/item_detail_popups/README.md

 Item detail popups for Nexus (Guild Wars 2 addon manager).

 ## Features
-- Get information from wikipedia
+- Get information from wikipedia about item description, notes, acquisition and more.
+- Preview decorations from crafting window.
+- Quickly check prices of items on the trading post.
+- POE2-inspired, interactable popup system which allows browsing subsequent wiki pages for information.
-- Cache popups to improve speed and reduce data usage
+- Designed for speed, with caching mechanisms to improve speed and reduce data usage.
-- POE2-inspired, interactable popup system

 ## Roadmap
-- Trading post prices,
 - more information from wiki,
-- manually enter item name to search wiki for items that do not have chat links.
+- manually enter item name to search wiki for items that do not have chat links

 ## Disclaimer
 This addon uses **macros** (virtual key-presses) to get item chat link from chatbox.
 Refer to [macro policy](https://help.guildwars2.com/hc/en-us/articles/360013762153-Policy-Macros-and-Macro-Use) for more details about macro usage.